15 more firms selected under PLI scheme for white goods | Business

 ''These 15 companies will have total production worth Rs 25,583 crore over five years and generate additional direct employment of 4,000 persons,'' it said.

-The PLI scheme on white goods is designed to create a complete component ecosystem for ACs and LED light industry in India and make India an integral part of the global supply chains.
+The production linked incentive (PLI) scheme on white goods is designed to create a complete component ecosystem for ACs and LED light industry in India and make India an integral part of the global supply chains.

 The ministry said the scheme is expected to lead to total production of AC and LED lights components of about Rs 1,22,671 crore over five years.

+Briefing media on this, Anil Agrawal, Additional Secretary in the Department for Promotion of Industry and Internal Trade (DPIIT) said that as a result of PLI, the domestic value addition in these segments is expected to grow from the current 15-20 per cent to 75-80 per cent.

+He said the scheme and other regulatory measures including quality control orders, standards and labels had given a big boost to Make In India and Atmanirbhar Bharat in ACs and LEDs.

-For ACs, it said, companies will be manufacturing copper tubing, compressors, control assemblies, heat exchangers, among others.
+The ministry said for ACs, companies will be manufacturing copper tubing, compressors, control assemblies, heat exchangers, among others.

 Similarly, for LED lights, chip packaging, drivers, light management systems and metallized films for capacitors will be manufactured in India.